oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 order by created desc
 ```

-## Task 4: Create a Task to Handle the Product Return
+## Task 5: Create a Task to Handle the Product Return

-You'll define a task that a Select AI agent will perform.
+You'll define a task that your Select AI agent will perform.
 Each task has a unique name and a set of attributes that specify  its behavior when planning and performing the task.
 In this scenario, you'll describe the interaction with the customer and how to respond in various cases.

 Create Handle\_Product\_Return\_Task.